DA Application Process

 - Hardcopy by post to the Civic Centre.
 Fees are paid by enclosing a cheque (contact the City for a quote)

 - Electronically online using the online DA portal* **.
-Fees are paid by credit card as part of the submission process.
+Fees are paid by credit card as part of the submission process (please do not scan and send credit card details online).
 See the Online DA Lodgement Guide.

 *The portal is in pre-launch testing and your feedback is appreciated.